UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

    - **Server Certificate thumbprint** - Server certificate thumbprint that you gathered earlier.
 For example, **`1742635FBCC5F9A442582516A7292523686DE3D7`**.

-   - **Use Reverse Proxy Certificate** - You may specify a SSL certificate to be used by the reverse proxy you have enabled.
+   - **Use Reverse Proxy Certificate** - You may specify an SSL certificate to be used by the reverse proxy you have enabled.
 Doing so will cause the reverse proxy to communicate using HTTPS.
 If no certificate is specified, then the reverse proxy will communicate using HTTP instead.

    - **Admin Client Certificate Thumbprints** - Comma separated list of admin client certificate thumbprints.
 For example, **`1742635FBCC5F9A442582516A7292523686DE3D7,0272251171BA32CEC7938A65B8A6A553AA2D3283`**.